BlockFinax-AFCFTA/base__backend/README.md

 # base_stablecooin_bckend
-The backend fr base stable coin for the hackathon
+The backend f0r base stable coin for the hackathon

+## Perplexity Hackathon